hitherejoe/Android-Boilerplate/README.md

 After finding no examples online of Espresso / Robolectric setup in Android Studio with the new Unit Testing feature (without using a third party plugin) I decided to create this boilerplate project to document the setup.
-After recreating thesame project setup over and over again I decided it was also about time to do so!
+After recreating the same project setup over and over again I decided it was also about time to do so!
 The project structure is as follows:

 <p align="center"><img src="http://i617.photobucket.com/albums/tt254/joeyerrr/project_structure.png" /></p>